DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## User instructions

     - The program is executed by running the file 'karaoke_roa.do', which utilizes the data from file 'karaoke_room_checked.csv'
+        + Change to the directory that stores the data file 'karaoke_room_checked.csv': cd "your directory"

+        + Import the data file:
+          import delimited "karaoke_room_checked.csv", clear

+    - The supporting graphs and tables used in the thesis are ontained as follows:
         + The Figure 2 in the thesis, Parallel trend test, is obtained from:
           Code section ***Visualization for parallel trend assumpion test

         + The Figure 3 in the thesis, Karaoke Group-Time average treatment effects, is obtained from:
           Code section ***Visualize Group-Time Average Treatment Effects - Unconditional parallel trend Code section ***Visualize Group-Time Average Treatment Effects - Conditional parallel trend

         + The Table 4 in the thesis, aggregated treatment effect, is obtained from:
           Code section ***Without covariates (uncodnitional parallel trend assumptions) Code section ***With covariates (conditional parallel trend assumptions)

-      + All generated graphs are automatically saved in the current directory.
+      All generated graphs are automatically saved in the users' working directory.